 Session starts with entire group observing and working together, then split into smaller groups.
-Throughout the process the importance of using sheltered water to ensure good fundamental skills and understanding are in place, thus supporting technical and tactical performance, knowledge and understanding in the moderate water environment:
+Throughout the process the importance of using sheltered water to ensure good fundamental skills and understanding are in place, thus supporting technical and tactical performance, knowledge and understanding in the moderate water environment.

-- Tutor to demonstrate a skill which requires students to observe and analyse to work out an answer from a technical and/or tactical perspective, e.g. turning 360° on the spot using inside pivot turn versus outside, prying versus drawing, etc. - 2.
-Whilst doing the above, the tutor to help students with ways of evaluating the performance by using measurable outcomes and helping with their observation, e.g. counting how many strokes it takes, timing, distance moved, etc.
+- Tutor to demonstrate a skill which requires students to observe and analyse to work out an answer from a technical and/or tactical perspective, e.g. hard edge versus soft/flat edge in ferry glide. - Whilst doing the above, the tutor to help students with ways of evaluating the performance by using measurable outcomes and helping with their observation, e.g. counting how many strokes it takes, timing, distance moved, etc.

 - 3. In smaller groups of 3 or 4 students, work to come up with a measurable way of evaluating an additional technical/tactical performance outcome, e.g. drawing a canoe sideways flat, edged towards or edged away from the paddle, in tandem turning with full sweeps versus half sweeps, synchronised versus not synchronised, etc. - 4.
-Tutor to facilitate the sharing of knowledge, drawing out the main evaluation methods and observational techniques used. - Tutor to link this into how this feeds the decision-making of the 'What' of coaching (the starting point, monitoring, changing session aim, individualising, etc.) - 6.
-Tutor to support students in their technical/tactical knowledge and understanding.
+Tutor to facilitate the sharing of knowledge, drawing out the main evaluation methods and observational techniques used.
+Tutor to link this into how this feeds the decision-making of the 'what' of coaching. - 5.
+Tutor to facilitate the sharing of knowledge, drawing out the main evaluation methods and observational techniques used. - Tutor to link this into how this feeds the decision-making of the 'What' of coaching (the starting point, monitoring, changing session aim, individualising, etc.) - Tutor to support students in their technical/tactical knowledge and understanding.